Florida: Recognition of same-sex relationships,

 Recent history and current status:

-Although the State of Florida does not recognize same-sex relationships. many counties and cities have a domestic partnership registry.
+Although the State of Florida does not yet recognize same-sex relationships, many of its counties and cities have a domestic partnership registry and support same-sex marriage in the state.
 These give certain benefits and protections to loving, committed same-sex couples.
-However, it has resulted in a patchwork of policies within the state so that a person might lose or gain rights as they travel from their home to their place of work.
+However, it has resulted in a patchwork of policies within the state so that a person might lose or gain rights even if they drove a short distance from their home to their place of work.

 - 2008-NOV: On election day, the "Florida Marriage Protection Amendment" -- was overwhelmingly passed by voters on election day.
+Although it was advertised as a simple ban on same-sex marriage, it was actually a stealth amendment.
 It prohibits the state from authorizing same-sex marriages, or civil unions.
-However, domestic partnerships with limited benefits are allowed.
+However, the state is allowed to pass legislation to authorize domestic partnerships which have a limited set of benefits.
 Loving, committed same-sex couples have been recognized by the state only as "legal strangers" -- as roommates without protection to themselves and their children.

 - 2008: Circuit court Judge Cindy S. Lederman ruled that a law banning gay and lesbian people from adopting children in Florida was unconstitutional.

-- 2010: The U.S. Third District Court of Appeal upheld the lower court ruling.
+- 2010: The Third U.S. Circuit Court of Appeal upheld the lower court ruling concerning adoption.

 - 2011 to 2014: Support for SSM rose rapidly: A poll in mid-2011 shoed that only 33% of voters favored same-sex marriage.
 By 2014-JAN, a Public Policy Polling (PPP) poll found that a plurality of voters in favor of same-sex marriage: PPP wrote: